 - Slow Movement / Longer Wait Time

 This is usually the most common indication that the control system is developing problems.
 The elevator speed should be checked regularly and at intervals even outside of routine servicing schedules.
-Compare the time it takes the elevator to move from ground floor to the top floor to the manufacturer’s specifications.
+Compare the time it takes the elevator to move from the ground floor to the top floor to the manufacturer’s specifications.
 Note that the older the elevator, the more likelihood of slowing down as time goes by.
-A more permanent and proactive solution would be to change from a relay based system to a microprocessor based control system.
+A more permanent and proactive solution would be to change from a relay-based system to a microprocessor-based control system.

 - Poor Quality Power Supply

-Modern elevators are filled with equipment that are sensitive to power supplied.
-If the quality pf power is poor or fluctuates rapidly it will interfere with performance and eventually cause expensive to repair damage.
+Modern elevators are filled with pieces of equipment that are sensitive to power supplied.
+If the quality of power is poor or fluctuates rapidly it will interfere with performance and eventually cause expensive to repair the damage.

 - Repeated Breakdowns

 This is a fairly common indicator of an impending major downtime and service failure.
-It points to aging of the essential components of the elevator system.
+It points to the ageing of the essential components of the elevator system.
 An elevator that is having repeated breakdown may require overhauling or outright modernization.

 One of the most common symptoms of a system in need of overhaul or modernization is increasing service call frequencies.
 As components wear and age, they more readily go out of adjustment, either shutting down the system or interfering with its operation.

-All things considered, a wise facility manger will ensure he/she keeps track of the frequency of all problems.
+All things considered, a wise facility manager will ensure he/she keeps track of the frequency of all problems.
 Periodic review of the records will help foresee bigger problems before they occur.